Exposure Therapy

 • Panic attacks

-At the beginning we'll examine the patterns of your anxiety and explore the underlying core fears.
+• At the beginning we'll explore the patterns of your anxiety including the underlying core fears and your responses to anxiety (ex. behaviors you may do to feel safe such as avoid or over-analyze).
 Together we’ll create a list of anxiety triggers that will guide exposures.
 Exposures are intentionally placing yourself in a situation, thought, or sensation that is anxiety-provoking.
 Exposures begin in session so you can be guided through exposures that are structured to be effective.
+I may incorporate other therapeutic techniques into sessions based on your individual needs around anxiety.

-Exposure therapy can be done step-by-step, often starting with milder anxiety-provoking situations and building toward more challenging ones.
+• A main component of exposure therapy is doing exposures in session.
+Exposures can be done step-by-step, often starting with milder anxiety-provoking situations and building toward more challenging ones.
+I facilitate preparation for exposures to support their effectiveness including how you can respond to anxiety in a new way during exposures.
+Along the way we will be processing your experiences with the exposures to help integrate new learning.
 Exposures will continue in sessions, and you’ll also be coached on completing exposures outside of session.
-Practicing exposures between sessions is an essential component of treatment that your therapist will help prepare you for.
+Practicing exposures and responding to anxiety in new ways between sessions is an essential component of treatment.

-A consultation call is a chance for us to talk about working together towards your desired change, ask any questions you may have, and determine if working together feels like the right fit.
+A consultation call is a 15 minute phone call for us to talk about working together towards your desired change, ask any questions you may have, and determine if working together feels like the right fit.